icon

 Best for: Industrial applications requiring moderate air flow 25-600 HP.

-Rotary screw compressors use two interlocking helical rotors to compress air as it moves through the chamber, into a smaller and smaller space, steadily increasing the pressure.
-Oil is used throughout for lubrication, sealing, and heat absorption.
-Before usable air exits the chamber, the oil must be removed.
+Rotary screw compressors use two interlocking helical rotors to compress air as it moves through the chamber, reducing the space and steadily increasing the pressure.
+Most are oil-lubricated for lubrication, sealing, and heat absorption; the oil is later separated before discharge.
 This process uses oil filters that must be replaced regularly.
-Although oil-free options exist, trace amounts are commonly found in regular screw compressors.
+Some models are oil-free or low-oil, but trace oil carryover may still occur.

 Key Features: